Want to learn more?

 Words matter.
 As a nonprofit organization, you understand more than most how important the words we choose are.
 Especially when it comes to engaging with your constituents and donors, the words you communicate can either have a significantly positive or negative impact.

-How can this be?
-Can the words used in your messaging, website and calls to action actually make a difference in whether or not constituents decide to donate?
-Actually, yes.
+Similarly the words used in your messaging, website and calls to action make a difference in whether or not constituents decide to donate.
 Turns out, some words—which may seem innocent enough—can be detrimental to raising money for your cause.
-Let’s look at these seven words your nonprofit uses that drive donors away.
+Let’s look at these six words your nonprofit uses that drive donors away.

 Have you ever genuinely, honestly, excitedly wanted to “submit” something?
 The word submit comes from the word submission, in other words yielding to someone or something.
 In general, human beings do not enjoy yielding.
 So why use the word submit for any of your marketing or website materials?